PranavSalunke/FBChatCrawlerAndAnalyzer/README.md

 There are two main files part of this project: `chatCrawler.py` and `userinfo.py`.

 `userinfo.py` is the one with your login information and the chat details you want to analyze.
-This contains important info and is *not* tracked by git.
+This file has important information and is *not* tracked by git.
 You can find what you need to fill out in `userinfo_template.py`.
 Make sure to rename it when filled.
-The Name works to find the chat id if it is a name of a single person.
-If you want to find the Id of a group you have to do that a different way.
+If you do not know the Id of the person or group, just put that as `None` and put the name of the person or group.
+The script will find the id for you and continue on.

-`chatCrawler.py` is the bulk (...100%) of this project.
+`chatCrawler.py` is the bulk (...99%) of this project.
 It does some checks, and things but as a user, you just need to think about these few lines at the bottom.

 ### Modifications needed for you to use this